 International students should maintain contact with the campus' International Center, which is located at 2299 Piedmont Avenue in Berkeley.
-Students should familiarize themselves with the website (https://internationaloffice.berkeley.edu/students), which provides extensive information on a wide range of topics.
-To obtain guidance on individual issues, students can visit the office for advising during "drop-in" hours, which are offered four days each week.
+Students should familiarize themselves with the BIO website, which provides extensive information on a wide range of topics.
+To obtain guidance on individual issues, students can visit the office for advice during "drop-in" hours, which are offered four days each week.
 This section is not an exhaustive list of requirements and information for international students, but rather is intended to provide you with some specific guidelines for School Psychology PhD students.